Can-Fite BioPharma (NYSEAMERICAN:CANF) Coverage Initiated at StockNews.com

 Institutional Investors Weigh In On Can-Fite BioPharma

 An institutional investor recently bought a new position in Can-Fite BioPharma stock.
-Virtu Financial LLC bought a new stake in shares of Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 56,322 shares of the biotechnology company’s stock, valued at approximately $52,000.
-Virtu Financial LLC owned approximately 0.21% of Can-Fite BioPharma as of its most recent SEC filing.
-Hedge funds and other institutional investors own 1.82% of the company’s stock.
+Armistice Capital LLC bought a new stake in Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) in the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm bought 330,000 shares of the biotechnology company’s stock, valued at approximately $756,000.
+Armistice Capital LLC owned approximately 9.32% of Can-Fite BioPharma as of its most recent filing with the Securities & Exchange Commission.
+1.82% of the stock is currently owned by institutional investors.

 About Can-Fite BioPharma